StevenLOL/Research_speech_speaker_verification_nist_sre2010/README.md

 #Update:

-[Kaldi now have SRE10 example.](https://github.com/kaldi-asr/kaldi/tree/master/egs/sre10), so please use the recipes in the latest kaldi.
+[Kaldi now has SRE10 example.](https://github.com/kaldi-asr/kaldi/tree/master/egs/sre10), so please use the recipes in the latest kaldi.
 Thanks.
 If you need infomation on Kaldi's data format you can still refer to [this document](doc/help_kaldi.md).

 ~~~